ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.Admin analyzes users and keeps track of the most viewed recipe
+	1. Admin analyzes users and keeps track of the most viewed recipe
 ---